grahamalderson/f5-agility-labs-adfsproxy/docs/module1/module-validate-environment.rst

 3. Right click the “ADFS Demo App” shortcut and click "open in incognito window"

 VERY IMPORTANT: For all testing in this lab, close all incognito windows first, then open a new one for your test.
+This will ensure you do not have issues related to cache or cookies.

 |image1|